AngelRuedaDev/WatchVault/README.md

 ## 📱 Overview

-This app lets users search for titles, view detailed information, and organize content into custom collections like *Watchlist*, *Liked*, and *Rated*.
+**WatchVault** lets users search for titles, view detailed information, and organize content into custom collections like *Watchlist*, *Liked*, and *Rated*.
 It's ideal for movie and TV enthusiasts who want a clean, personalized tracking experience.

 ## ⚙️ Tech Stack